gcarson1/Recipe-Rabbit/README.md

 # README

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

-* Ruby version - 3.2.4
+* Ruby version

 * System dependencies
-  - Ruby version control
-  - Ruby 3.2.4
-  - rails 7.1
-  - sqlite3

 * Configuration
-  - Clone
-  - run 'bin/rails server'

-* Database creation (TBA)
+* Database creation

-* Database initialization (TBA)
+* Database initialization

-* How to run the test suite (TBA)
+* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.) (TBA)
+* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions (TBA)
+* Deployment instructions

 * ...